Published by FutureTecEra

 Read: AI-Assisted Digital Skills for Beginners

-Practical Guidelines for Effective Prompt Engineering
+Practical Guidelines for Clear Prompt Engineering

 Be Specific and Descriptive